johndimm/filterpanel-csv/README.md

 ![](https://github.com/johndimm/imdb-filter-panel/blob/main/public/diagram.png?raw=true)

-The code uses document masks, which are simple arrays of boolean values, one for each "document" in the database (user, movie, geometric object).
+The code uses document masks, arrays of boolean values, one for each "document" in the database (user, movie, geometric object).
 An entry is True if that item should be displayed according to this filter.
 This makes it easy for the filters to work independently, but still react to changes in the states of other filters.

-Each feature filter manages a single column of the table.
-When the user clicks on a checkbox, it calculates the output mask over all records in the original array.
+Each feature filter manages a single column of the input table defined by the csv file.

+The idea is that each filter is master of its own domain.
+No other filter know how it decides whether an item is in or out.
+The communication with the outside world is through document masks.

+The filter receives an input global document mask from the panel, representing the current state of all filters taken together by intersection.
+The filter applies its selection process to the items that passed the global filter to count the number of items in each category.

 ```jsx
 // Generate the output mask.